 4. Francis marvels at how many pieces had to come together for a woman like Lena to exist and for him to have met her (page 7).
 What role do you think fate plays in this novel?
 Do the characters have free will to make their own choices?
 Why or why not?

 5. When Kate learns about the episode at Food King, she momentarily thinks that it couldn’t have been as dramatic as Peter was making it out to be.
 Then she realizes that it was, in fact, the opposite, “that it was such a big deal that the adults had been careful not to talk about it in front of the kids” (page 85).
 What role does keeping secrets—from children, parents, partners—play throughout the novel?
 Do you think certain events could have been avoided if the characters had been more open with each other?

 6. The idea of inherited traits and characteristics appears frequently in the novel.
 Trauma is another thing that is passed down from generation to generation.
 Do Kate and Peter address the legacy of trauma they’ve inherited from their parents?

 7. Redemption is an important theme throughout Ask Again, Yes.
 Discuss the many ways in which the characters forgive each other.

 8. The novel is divided into four parts.
 Discuss the significance of each of the part titles—“Gillam,” “Queens,” “Two by Two,” and “Muster.”
 Why do you think Mary Beth Keane chose to structure the story this way?

 9. At the end of the book, Francis thinks, “It was always the same.
 People didn’t change” (page 385).
 Do you think he really believes this?

-10. What does the book’s title, Ask Again, Yes
+10. What does the book’s title, Ask Again, Yes, mean to you?

 11. This novel is specific to these two families, yet it also feels universal in its themes.
 Do you see echoes of your family’s history in the Gleesons or the Stanhopes?